mbheinen/bpa-ipf-tsp/docs/basic/line_impedance.rst

 **************************
 Calculating Line Impedance
 **************************
-This line impedance subroutine has been extracted from BPA's EMTP (Electromagnetic Transients Program) and modified for computing a balanced pi-equivalent line section.
+This line impedance subroutine has been extracted from `BPA's EMTP (Electromagnetic Transients Program) <https://github.com/ahmadabdullah/BPA_EMTP>`_ and modified for computing a balanced pi-equivalent line section.
-You can read more about the BPA EMTP program here https://github.com/ahmadabdullah/BPA_EMTP.
 The line impedance calculation feature is invoked from the branch data dialog.
 See Table C-1 and .
 It calculates the pi-equivalent quantities from the conductor type, conductor bundling, and tower geometry.
 The following applies to all calculations: